grisha/mod_python/Doc/installation.rst

    troubleshooting section next.

 #.
 Note that according to the configuration written above, you can
-   also point your browser to any URL ending in .py in the test directory.
-You can for example point your browser to :file:`/test/foobar.py` and it will be handled by :file:`mptest.py`.
-That's because you explicitely set the handler to always be :file:`mptest`, whatever the requested file was.
+   point your browser to *any* URL ending in .py in the test directory.
+Therefore pointing your browser to :file:`/test/foobar.py` will be handled exactly the same way by :file:`mptest.py`.
+This is because the code in the ``handler`` function does not bother examining the URL and always acts the same way no matter what the URL is.

 #.
 If everything worked well, move on to Chapter :ref:`tutorial`.